ML-KEM Overview

 To include the necessary library, please refer to the Getting Started Guide.
 After following the guide, include the pqc/ml-kem.h

 header in your code.
 All Key Exchange Mechanism algorithms have a unified API.
-For ML-KEM, you can set the algorithm to work using the constant PQC_CIPHER_ML_KEM.
+For ML-KEM, you can set the algorithm to work using one of the constants PQC_CIPHER_ML_KEM_512, PQC_CIPHER_ML_KEM_768, PQC_CIPHER_ML_KEM_1024.
 To learn about all the available methods for Key Exchange Mechanism APIs, visit the KEM API Overview page.

 Example